openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 An existing OpenID Connect OP with a native user experience (PWA or native app) issues Verifiable Credentials and stores them on the user's device linked to a private key residing on this device under the user's control.
 For every authentication request, the native user experience first checks whether this request can be fulfilled using the locally stored credentials.
 If so, it generates a presentation signed with the user's keys in order to prevent replay of the credential.

 This approach dramatically reduces latency and reduces load on the OP's servers.
 Moreover, the user identification, authentication, and authorization can be done even in situations with unstable or no internet connectivity.

-# Terminology

-Verifiable Credential (VC)

-A verifiable credential is a tamper-evident credential that has authorship that can be cryptographically verified.
-Verifiable credentials can be used to build verifiable presentations, which can also be cryptographically verified.
-The claims in a credential can be about different subjects. (see [@VC_DATA])
-Note that this specification uses a term "credential" as defined in Section 2 of [@VC_DATA], which is a different definition than in [@!OpenID].

-Presentation

-Data derived from one or more verifiable credentials, issued by one or more issuers, that is shared with a specific verifier. (see [@VC_DATA])

-Verified Presentation (VP)

-A verifiable presentation is a tamper-evident presentation encoded in such a way that authorship of the data can be trusted after a process of cryptographic verification.
-Certain types of verifiable presentations might contain data that is synthesized from, but do not contain, the original verifiable credentials (for example, zero-knowledge proofs). (see [@VC_DATA])

-W3C Verifiable Credential Objects

-Both verifiable credentials and verifiable presentations

 # Overview